-Recovery after Arthroscopy takes one to two weeks otherwise depends on the intensity of the joint problem.
+ANSWER: Recovery after Arthroscopy takes one to two weeks otherwise depends on the intensity of the joint problem.
 Dressing can be removed the other morning of the surgery.
 After that adhesive stripes can be applied for healing scars.
 Several weeks of exercise and rehab programs can heal the joints maximally.
 Recovery time is again different for different persons.
-Those who are fit such as athletes can return to daily activities in few weeks whereas older people may take longer.
+Those who are fit such as athletes can return to daily activities in few weeks whereas older people may take long.
 Basically tedious jobs just after the surgery is prohibited as it may dislocate the joint again.

 Is arthroscopy for everyone?

-Yes, it is for people of all age group.
-People who suffer from a joint problem can go through this surgery.
+ANSWER: Yes, it is for people of all age group.
+People who suffer from joint problem can go through this surgery.
 Since this surgery is minimally invasive there is no need to cut the muscles and remove the skin.
-Thus it takes only a few weeks to recover.
-With help of proper exercise, joints can start working once again in the same condition.
+Thus it takes only few weeks to recover.
+With help of proper exercise joints can start working once again in the same condition.
 Different people take different time to recover.
 This may also depend on what kind of surgery you had.
 But Arthroscopy can help everyone live a life just like before the surgery.

-Since arthroscopy is a very easy kind of surgery, this open surgery does not involve many complications, it is done everywhere.
+Since arthroscopy is a very easy kind of surgery, this open surgery does not involve much complication, it is done everywhere.
 This kind of surgery is done in Mumbai and Thane with experts in this field.
 Here the trained surgeons and orthopedic experts have years of experience in this field.
-Any problem with the joint or mobility issues can easily be treated here.
+Any problem in the joint or mobility issues can easily be treated here.
 These surgeons not only take care of a successful surgery but also a much successful recovery period.
 Proper exercises and rehabilitation therapies are suggested so that the patient can get back to normal life as soon as possible.